groudas/skin-scoreboard/README.md

 ## Usage

-The project workflow involves two main phases: continuously fetching live data and periodically processing that data through several steps.
+The project workflow involves two main phases: (1)continuously fetching live data and (2)periodically processing that data through several steps.

 1.  **Start Live Data Fetching (Continuous):**
     This script (`step1_fetch_live.js`) runs indefinitely, polling the OpenDota live API every 15 minutes (default).
 It should be run in a separate terminal or managed by a process manager (e.g., `pm2`).
 Be sure your terminal is at the folder ~/src/module1, then run: